seed-labs/seed-labs/manuals/cloud/create_vm_aws.md

 ## Step 4: Add Storage

-By default, AWS set the storage size to 8GB.
+By default, AWS sets the storage size to 8GB.
 This is barely enough for SEED labs.
 We need to increase it to 12GB minimal.
 You should be noted that the size does affect the cost, although not by much.